Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 WebAPI-ManuallyValidateJwt-DotNet
 =================================

-This sample demonstrates how to manually process a JWT access token using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
-This sample is equivalent to the NativeClient-DotNet sample, except instead of using OWIN middleware to process the token, the token is processed in application code.
+This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
+This sample is equivalent to the NativeClient-DotNet sample, except in the TodoListService instead of using OWIN middleware to process the token, the token is processed manually in application code.
+The client is unchanged from the NativeClient-DotNet sample.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).